 Recommends using only low mineral tap water, which can be a problem for some.
 Cannot use as a diffuser.

 Can be used with any water bottle or glass, or with its included travel bottle.
 Auto-shutoff after 8 or 12 hours.
 Small and lightweight.
 Runs quietly, and is efficient.
-Mist volume of 40 ml/h.
-Has an LED running/standby indicator.
+Mist volume of 40 milliliters per hour.
+Has an LED standby indicator.
 Streamlined look.
-Powered by a 5V DC micro-USB cable.
+Powered by a 5-volt DC micro-USB cable.

 This option does not seal with its container, making it easy to knock over and spill.
-USB cable is a short 3'.
+USB cable is a short 3 feet.

 Dial knob lets you control output.
 Automatic shutoff feature kicks in if tank is lifted or becomes dislodged.
 Easy to refill with one hand.
 Perfect choice for hotel rooms, bedrooms, and cubicles.
 Comes with 18-month warranty.